$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers

 \section{Limitations}

-While we have conducted a systematic empirical study and shown strong results within the scope of our study, there are a number of limitations of our work.
-Specifically, (1) we do not meta-train on tasks other than MLPs for image classification and we do not provide evaluation of models wider than $8192$ (MLPs) and $2048$ (transformers) due to computational constraints in our academic environment.
+We have conducted a systematic empirical study and shown strong results within the scope of our study, there are some limitations of our work.
+Specifically, (1) we do not meta-train on tasks other than MLPs for image classification, (2) we do not provide an evaluation of models wider than $8192$ (MLPs) and $3072$/$12288$ (transformer hidden/FFN size) due to computational constraints in our academic environment, and (3) We did not include an oracle SP AdamW baseline whose hyperparameters are swept at every width due to computational constraints in our academic environment.